-2.3.3 Variable Remuneration (section 7A, 7B and paragraph 2(1B), Fourth Schedule)
+2.3.3 Variable remuneration (section 7A, 7B and paragraph 2(1B), Fourth Schedule)

 Generally, remuneration is taxable on accrual or receipt, whichever event occurs first.
-However, in the case of 'variable remuneration', PAYE must be withheld on the date which the amount is paid to the employee.
+However, in the case of 'variable remuneration', PAYE must be withheld when the amount is paid to the employee.